Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/options.rst

 Transparency
 ^^^^^^^^^^^^

-Set options for objects in which light can pass through
+Set options for objects in which light can pass through.

-See :doc:`Transparency </render/blender_render/materials/properties/transparency>`
+See :doc:`Transparency </render/blender_render/materials/properties/transparency>`.

 Mirror
 ^^^^^^

-Here you can set options for materials that are reflective
+Here you can set options for materials that are reflective.

-See :doc:`Mirror </render/blender_render/materials/properties/mirror>`
+See :doc:`Mirror </render/blender_render/materials/properties/mirror>`.

 Subsurface Scattering